vikassry/vikassry/README.md

 - 👋 Hi, I’m @vikassry
 - 👀 I’m interested in some iiteresting open source projects which are making impact in tech
-- 💞️ I’m looking to collaborate on projects wich apply concepts of Go
+- 💞️ I’m looking to collaborate on projects
 <!---
 vikassry/vikassry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.